top of page

 The girls climbing the rocks near the hoodoos in Drumheller

-Since moving to Alberta in 2012, Drumheller has become one of our favorite places to visit.
-We’ve camped there, taken friends and family for day trips, and visited the incredible museum multiple times.
+Since moving to Alberta in 2012, Drumheller has become one of our favorite places to visit in Alberta.
+We’ve camped there, taken friends and family on day trips, and taken the kids to the Royal Tyrrell Museum multiple times.

 It still amazes me how Drumheller's landscape differs so much from the prairies and mountain scenery we are used to seeing, especially considering that it is only a 90-minute drive East from Calgary.
 It makes for a really easy day trip or weekend getaway.

-Use the drop-down menu to quickly navigate to different sections of the blog.
-Simply click on a topic to jump directly to the information you’re interested in!
+If you would like to jump ahead, simply click on a topic to jump directly to the information you’re interested in!

 Whenever we plan a trip, we always start with Google Maps.
 It helps us visualize locations and create efficient itineraries.
 We’ve added all the sights and attractions to the map below to help you see where everything is and plan your own itinerary.